Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-3/02-normalization.md

 	title="" width="85%" height="85%" />
 </p>

 In the above example, sample 1 (left) is sequenced to twice the depth of sample 2 (right), with 30 million reads vs 15 million reads.
-None of the genes are truly differentially expressed between the samples, and all 3 genes have approximately twice as many reads as those in sample 1 simply due to the excess sequecing depth.
+None of the genes are truly differentially expressed between the samples, and all 3 genes have approximately twice as many reads as those in sample 1 simply due to the excess sequencing depth.

 ### Library composition